rtillery/fmtster/README.md

             using std::make_pair;

             // this function must be called to allow fmtster to resolve the
-            // arguments which may be passed in nested braces (i.e. as a value
+            // arguments which may be passed directly or in nested braces (i.e. as
-            // argument to the fmt::format() call instead of as a literal in
+            // a value argument to the fmt::format() call instead of as a literal
-            // the format string itself)
+            // int the format string itself)
             resolveArgs(ctx);

             // the easiest way to provide custom support is to use fmtster's
-            // support of std::tuple<>, filling it with std::pair<>s which
+            // support of std::tuple<>, filling it with std::pair<>s, each
-            // each contain a string holding the member name and the actual
+            // containing a string with the member name and the actual member
-            // member value
+            // value
             auto tup = std::make_tuple(
                 make_pair("hue"s, color.hue),
                 make_pair("primaries"s, color.primaries)
             );

             // forwarding all the resolved arguments ensures that fmtster can
             // format the serial output as specified in the fmt::format() call return format_to(ctx.out(),